-Tanfield Railway is the oldest existing railway in the world, having started as a wooden waggonway on 1725.
-It has the oldest working engine shed (1854), runs on the oldest railway embankment (1725), and passes the oldest railway bridge (1727).
-Steam passenger trains run every Sunday and several other days.
+Tanfield Railway is the oldest existing railway in the world, having started as a wooden waggonway in 1725.
+It has the world's oldest working engine shed (1854), runs on the oldest railway embankment (1725), and passes the oldest railway bridge (1727).
+Steam passenger trains run on Sundays (except in winter) and several other days.
 If you only wish to travel on a train, especially if the weather is poor or someone in your party cannot walk easily, check the timetable & go by car to East Tanfield station.
 If you also wish to see our collection, enjoy a longer visit, or use public transport, check the timetable & go to Andrews House station to catch a train.

 Science & Technology Specialized & Alternative Open air Industrial heritage Railway